pwall567/uri-template/README.md

 The [URI Template](https://www.rfc-editor.org/rfc/rfc6570.html) specification describes the simple substitution of a string, without modification and using standard percent encoding, as &ldquo;Level 1&rdquo; templates.
-This form of template is the form most commonly used by other systems, and if compatibility with a broad range of systems is a priority,
+This form of template is the form most commonly used by other systems, and in cases where compatibility with a broad range of systems is a priority,

 All versions of the `uri-template` library support this level.